Muscle cramps are misnamed; they are skin cramps

 The pain is in the skin - Video |

-Grooming the affected areas may provoke unknown reactions.
+Grooming the affected areas may provoke unusual reactions, and even increase the pain.

 Test-groom the regions for a few days before committing yourself to deeper work or exploration.